 March 19-June 23, 2008

-Geometry of Motion 1920s/1970s, takes cinematic experience as its point of departure, and using 14 works that trace the transformation of the art object from static image to fluid light projection within two artistic lineages: the unconventional optical techniques of the 1920s Neue Optik, or “New Vision,” generation of artists, among them El Lissitzky, László Moholy-Nagy, Hans Richter, and Marcel Duchamp; and the situational aesthetics advanced by Robert Irwin, Gordon Matta-Clark, Robert Smithson, and Anthony McCall in the 1970s.
-All of these artists have explored new perceptual propositions for the geometry of motion, conveying indelible filmic events.
-The phrase “geometry of motion” in the exhibition’s title derives from the literal meaning of the French word cinématique.
+Geometry of Motion 1920s/1970s, takes cinematic experience as its point of departure, using 14 works that trace the transformation of the art object from static image to fluid light projection within two artistic lineages: the unconventional optical techniques of the 1920s Neue Optik, or “New Vision,” generation of artists — El Lissitzky, László Moholy-Nagy, Hans Richter, and Marcel Duchamp; and the situational aesthetics advanced by Robert Irwin, Gordon Matta-Clark, Robert Smithson, and Anthony McCall in the 1970s.
+All the artists explored perceptual propositions for geometry of motion, conveying indelible filmic events.
+The phrase “geometry of motion” derives from the literal meaning of the word cinématique.
 The exhibition is organized by Klaus Biesenbach, Chief Curator.

-Geometry of Motion 1920s/1970s brings together light — and movement — capturing experiments that draw attention to the conditions and complexities of perception, both within the framework of institutional display and in outside surroundings.
-It also complements the survey exhibition Take your time: Olafur Eliasson, which opens on April 20, 2008, at MoMA and P.S.1 Contemporary Art Center, by offering context to Eliasson’s protocinematic experiments with mechanisms of motion, projection, shadow, and reflection.
+Geometry of Motion 1920s/1970s brings together light — and movement — capturing experiments that draw attention to conditions and complexities of perception, in the framework of institutional display and in outside surroundings.
+It complements the survey exhibition Take your time: Olafur Eliasson, which opens on April 20, 2008, at MoMA, offering context to Eliasson’s protocinematic experiments with mechanisms of motion, projection, shadow, and reflection.

-From 1919 to 1923, Lissitzky developed his Prouns, paintings and works on paper of translucent and opaque abstract planes, some of which were intended to be rotated or hung in any direction, and which evolved into fully three-dimensional installations.
+From 1919 to 1923, Lissitzky developed his Prouns, paintings and works on paper of translucent and opaque abstract planes, some intended to be rotated or hung in any direction, which evolved into fully three-dimensional installations.
 A few years later, Moholy-Nagy conceived Light Prop for an Electric Stage (Light-Space Modulator), a mobile light mechanism that materialized its creator’s goal of “painting with light” into space.
 Also in the 1920s, Richter translated geometrical shapes into pure cinematic sensation.
-His pioneering abstract films, exemplified in the exhibition by the four-minute film Filmstudie (1926), codified a visual syntax based on rhythmical patterns of light and motion.
-Richter’s interest in experimental cinema was related to Duchamp’s abstract optical tests with rotary discs and afterimages that in 1926 resulted in Anémic Cinema (also on view at MoMA), a film alternating shots of rotating spirals with discs inscribed with erotic puns.
+His pioneering abstract films, exemplified by the four-minute film Filmstudie (1926), codified a visual syntax based on rhythmical patterns of light and motion.
+Richter’s interest in experimental cinema related to Duchamp’s abstract optical tests with rotary discs and afterimages that in 1926 resulted in Anémic Cinema, a film alternating shots of rotating spirals with discs inscribed with erotic puns.

-During the 1970s, a new generation of artists built on the earlier artistic experiments with light to tap into sensory perception.
+In the 1970s, a new generation of artists built on earlier artistic experiments with light to tap into sensory perception.
 This is the case with Matta-Clark’s anarchitectural projects that carved unexpected, vertiginous apertures of light into abandoned buildings, and with Irwin’s light installations that heightened spatial perception.
-Concurrently, Smithson explored the idea of experiencing art as itinerant and filmic in his monumental Spiral Jetty, orchestrated in 1970 at the Great Salt Lake in Utah.
-The exhibition includes Smithson’s film of the completed sculpture taken from a helicopter, capturing the moment when the sun’s reflection hit the water at the exact center of the spiral.
-Looking directly into the sun is not unlike turning away from the screen in a movie theater to look into the film projector’s beam.
-McCall draws upon this accidental occurrence, fusing the properties of film and sculpture in his slide projection Miniature in Black and White (1972), a precursor of his solid light films.
+Smithson explored the experience of art as itinerant and filmic in Spiral Jetty, orchestrated in 1970 at Great Salt Lake in Utah.
+The exhibition includes Smithson’s film of the completed sculpture taken from a helicopter, capturing the moment when the sun’s reflection hit the water at the center of the spiral.
+Looking into the sun is like turning away from the screen in a movie theater to look into the film projector’s beam.
+McCall draws on this accidental occurrence, fusing the properties of film and sculpture in his slide projection Miniature in Black and White (1972), a precursor of his solid light films.